futurepixels/futurepixels.co.uk/content/cv.md

 ### Skills

 My skills have adapted and changed over the years.
 I understand a language should be used for certain tasks and there is not a one size fits all.
 This is the same for best practice and methodologies.
-Having worked slightly with Terraform, GoLang and Rust, I can see the benefits of infrastructure as code as well as using GoLang and Rust to help with certain tasks or tool chains.
+Having worked with Terraform, GoLang and Rust, I can see the benefits of infrastructure as code as well as using GoLang and Rust to help with certain tasks or tool chains.

 {{% skill-list %}}